RichCaloggero/audio-components/README.md

 # Audio Components

 This project was begun as a way to learn Polymer.
+Polymer has evolved since, so this version is a major rewrite to align with polymer 3.
+The most significant change is the use  of javascript modules rather than HTML imports.

 ## Installation

-- download via git clone or equivalent
-- navigate to root folder and open command prompt
-- install polymer if not already installed
-	+ npm install -g polymer-cli
-- install bower
-	+ npm install -g bower
-- install polymer runtime
-	+ bower install
-- run polymer server
+- download a .zip file (not necessary to clone unless you need to submit a pull request)
+- all sources are in the source folder and each element can be independantly loaded via a script tag:
+	+ `<script src="audio-delay.js" type="module" crossorigin="anonymous"</script>`
+- alternatively, use `loader.js` to load everything except `resonance-audio.min.js` which must be loaded separately:
-	+ polymer serve
+	+ `script src="loader.js"></script>`
-- click the `run-demo.bat` file in root folder or open browser to `localhost:8081/demo/`

 ## Elements

-The package contains six distinct types of elements:
+The package contains five distinct types of elements:

 - context (from which all others are inherrited, and which directly wraps the webaudio AudioContext node)
 - connectors
 - audio processing elements
 - UI elements
 - automation elements
-- composed elements

-The connectors build the connection graph and the only UI they display is a label and a bypass control.
+### The connectors build the connection graph.
 They currently include:

 - audio-context
 - audio-series
 - audio-parallel
 - audio-split
-- audio-merge
 - audio-feedback

-The audio processing elements wrap the webaudio nodes which actually do the heavy lifting, as well as provide a UI by which to control the processing.
+### The audio processing elements wrap the webaudio nodes which actually do the heavy lifting, as well as provide a UI by which to control the processing.
 They currently include:

 - audio-player
 - audio-destination
 - audio-gain
 - audio-filter
 - audio-delay
-- audio-pan
+- audio-panner
 - audio-oscillator
 - audio-convolver
+- audio-reverb
 - audio-compressor
+- audio-equalizer (10 band graphic equalizer)
+- audio-resonance (provides access to Google's resonance audio system which does room simulation)

-The UI elements handle UI generation and currently include:
+### The UI elements handle UI generation and currently include:

 - ui-number
 - ui-boolean
 - ui-list
 - ui-text

-The currently implemented automation element is "audio-control", which modifies specified parameters of it's parent element based on mathematical functions in the time domain.
+### The currently implemented automation elements are "audio-control" and "audio-parameter".

+- Audio-control  modifies specified parameters of it's parent element based on mathematical functions in the time domain.
 The free variable "t" is the current time stored in the webaudio context node which contains the graph.
-They also implement several experimental automation techniques:
-- using LFO to automate a webaudio parameter node
-- random automation based on parameter range and user-specified automation interval

-Composed elements are ones which leverage other audio-component elements directly.
-They may use the UI of those elements directly, and/or add some controls of their own.
-The currently implemented composed elements are:
-- audio-reverb (based on convolver and a set of public domain impulses), and a couple gain elements
-- audio-equalizer (a graphic equalizer implemented as a set of ten audio-filter elements and some additional UI)
-- audio-xtc (crosstalk cancelation network implemented mostly in audio-components html)
+- Audio-parameter specifies the parameter to be automated and a javascript function which generates values for the parameter.
+It must be wrapped inside an audio-control element and must appear *after* the element whose parameters are being automated.
+See examples for more details.

 ## declarative rather than imperative